Care & Protection lawyers

 - Can I use a trust to avoid care home fees?

-Trusts made with a Will can offer some safeguards, but careful and advance planning is needed, as Roz Wyeth explains.
+Trusts made with a Will can offer some safeguards, but careful and advance planning is needed, find out more here.

 - Coping with Alzheimers: a legal perspective